lowe-lab-ucl/arboretum/README.md

 + Localize (find objects using the segmentation layer)
 + Track (track the localized objects)
 + Save (save the data - not currently operational)

+### State labelling

+You can improve the quality of the tracking by providing cell 'states' along with the segmentation.
+The plugin uses the following labels for the segmentation:

+1. Unlabelled/Interphase
+2. Pro(meta)phase
+3. Metaphase/Pre-mitosis
+4. Anaphase/Post-mitosis
+5. Dead/Apoptosis

+Change the labels on the segmentation using the labels tool, or provide a pre-labelled segmentation.